Oogenesis

-Oogenesis (/ˌoʊ.əˈdʒɛnɪsɪs/) or ovogenesis is the differentiation of the ovum (egg cell) into a cell competent to further develop when fertilized.
-It is developed from the primary oocyte by maturation.
-Oogenesis is initiated during embryonic development.
+Oogenesis (/ˌoʊ.əˈdʒɛnɪsɪs/) or ovogenesis is female gametogenesis, the development of the egg cell (ovum) from the oogonium to a primary oocyte, and secondary oocyte.
+The egg cell is a cell that is competent to further develop when fertilized.
+Oogenesis is initiated during early embryonic development.

+Oogonia originate from primordial germ cells (PGCs).
+The primordial germ cells arise from extraembryonic tissue, known as fetal membranes in humans and other mammals.
+Somatic cells arise from embryonic tissue.
+In the extraembryonic tissues the primordial germ cells avoid differentiation signals.
+PGCs migrate to the genital ridges, precursors to the gonads, ovaries in females, where they proliferate by mitosis to produce a large number of oogonia as primary oocytes.

 Stages

 Diagram showing the reduction in number of the chromosomes in the process of maturation of the ovum.
 (In mammals, the first polar body normally disintegrates before dividing, so only two polar bodies are produced.)

-In humans and other mammals, the first part of oogenesis starts in the germinal epithelium, which gives rise to the development of ovarian follicles, the functional unit of the ovary.

-Oogenesis consists of several sub-processes: oocytogenesis, ootidogenesis, and finally maturation to form an ovum (oogenesis proper).
-Folliculogenesis is a separate sub-process that accompanies and supports all three oogenetic sub-processes.